 And assuming you'll want to use this VPN on your laptop, TV streaming device, router and other gadgets as well, then the fact one subscription covers unlimited devices will be music to your ears.

 Private Internet Access's Android app is easy to use with an abundance of options and settings you can tweak.
-Its users really like it, reflected by an eye-catchingly high score in the Play Store.

 While there is no free trial, the subscription is fairly affordable no matter what plan you choose.
 Obviously, the multi-year plan gives you the best savings.